Relapse Prevention Programs

-- Emotional Relapse.
-Though clients are not actively thinking about using, their behaviors show that they may be headed towards relapse.
-These include isolation, avoiding meetings, poor eating and sleeping habits, and a decline in self-care.
-If clients seek help during this stage, there is a high chance of avoiding relapse.
+- Emotional Relapse: Though clients are not actively considering using, their behaviors show they may be headed toward relapse.
+These include isolation, avoiding meetings, poor eating and sleeping habits, and declining self-care.
+Clients seeking help during this stage have a high chance of preventing relapse.
 They can then continue on their recovery journey.

-- Mental Relapse.
-Clients may be struggling with wanting to use but also not wanting to relapse into the addiction they worked so hard to get away from.
-Mental relapse can include increased cravings, reminiscing about the past and lying.
-Clients may look for opportunities to relapse and make a plan to do so.
-It can be difficult, but not impossible, for client’s to seek help and avoid relapse during this stage.
+- Mental Relapse: Clients may struggle with wanting to use but not wanting to relapse into the addiction they worked so hard to escape.
+Mental relapse can include increased cravings, reminiscing, and lying.
+Clients may look for opportunities to regress and make a plan to do so.
+It can be difficult, but not impossible, for clients to seek help and avoid relapse during this stage.

-- Physical Relapse.
-When a client physically relapses, they have begun to use drugs or alcohol again.
+- Physical Relapse: When clients physically relapse, they use drugs or alcohol again.

-Relapse prevention techniques help clients identify opportunities prior to physical relapse.
-Once identified, clients can use coping skills and other techniques to escape these situations and seek help.
-Being able to recognize emotional and mental relapse can help clients avoid physical relapse.
+Relapse prevention techniques help clients identify opportunities before physical relapse.
+Once identified, clients can use coping skills and other methods to escape these situations and seek help.
+Recognizing emotional and mental relapses can help clients avoid physical relapses.

 Common Relapse Triggers

 Some of the most common reasons for relapse are:

 - Stress, increased anxiety, or other negative emotions